-Banana Waffles are a great way to use up those overripe bananas on your counter!
-They’re sweet, spiced with cinnamon, and have crispy edges with tender, cake-like middles.
+Banana Waffles are a delicious way to use overripe bananas!
+Sweet, cinnamon-spiced, with crispy edges and tender, cake-like centers.

 Banana Waffles on a platter with syrup drizzled over them.